brittani-ericksen/SquadMate-Frontend/README.md

 - [ ] AuthO
 - [ ] Calendar.
 - [ ] Team Chatroom.
-- [ ] Testing Components.
-- [ ] Random Picture Display of team events.
+- [ ] Coach and Manager Notification Board.
-- [ ] Turn the custom application into more use.
+- [ ] Turn the Custom Application into more widely used app.
+- [ ] Random Picture Display of the Events, Teams or Individual players.
+- [ ] Ability to give message alerts to parents if a telephone number or signed off form is incomplete.

 ## Credits To The Builders
 - Front-End, LOGO-Design and WireFrame Layout and Full Web Site color-styling by Brittany:
   [GitHub](https://github.com/brittani-ericksen)

-- Full-Satck, Design-Styles and Design-Ideas by Justin:
+- Full-Stack, Design-Styles and Design-Ideas by Justin:
   [GitHub](https://github.com/JustinSGardner)

-- Full-Satck and Design-Implementations by Chris:
+- Full-Stack and Design-Implementations by Chris:
   [GitHub](https://github.com/chrisowensdev)

 - Project Manager/Scrum Master, Full-Stack Developer and WireFrame-Layout Ryan: